 Proof of Relationship and Shared Activities

 Of course, a marital relationship is about more than bank accounts and long-term financial planning.
+Plus, you probably don’t have many combined financials if you’re young and recently married.
 Your relationship probably includes many real moments that are evidence of your genuine affection for each other.
 Your experiences with one another as well as friends and family count for something.
 Examples include:

 - Evidence of trips the couple has taken together or to visit one another, including bills and receipts reflecting hotel stays, car rental, plane tickets, or excursions together while on the trip.
 You may also show corresponding passport stamps if you traveled together.